 The decision to get clean and sober can be exhilarating and terrifying.

-Once some conclusions have been made about what road you need to take, here are some things to look for when choosing treatment plan options:
+Here are some things to look for when choosing treatment plan options:

 - Joint Commission Accredited – If you are considering entering a residential drug treatment facility, check if their program is state licensed and nationally accredited.
 Those centers that hold this accreditation are highly qualified with trained staff.